awg24/todo-app/README.md

 # todo-app
-An overkill todo app, that will eventually sync to google calender!
+An overkill todo app, that will eventually sync to google!

 # start up